 If you think about when you purchased a course or a program, if we’re aligned with the masculine style of marketing, it’s that kind of drip-feed, teaser kind of thing.

-You’re making them prove that they want it bad enough.
+- Making them prove that they want it bad enough

-You’re making people feel that they won’t succeed without it.
+- Making people feel that they won’t succeed without it

-In the feminine model of marketing and selling courses, in particular, I talk about empowering people to make a smart decision for themselves.
+In the feminine model of marketing and selling courses, I talk about empowering people to make a smart decision for themself.

 That takes a lot of faith that your stuff is amazing and that it will help people.

-But if you think about it, at the end of the day, if you trying to convince people to buy something that they don’t really need, how aligned to that are you going to feel?
+If you think about it, at the end of the day if you’re trying to convince people to buy something that they don’t really need, how aligned to that are you going to feel?
 How much are you going to sabotage that?

-One of the lovely ladies that I love to follow talking about money mindset is Denise Duffield-Thomas.
+One of the lovely ladies that I love to follow who talks about money mindset is Denise Duffield-Thomas.

 She talks about when she goes to networking events and conferences, when she says to people, “I help women overcome their money blocks.”

-Men will 9 times out of 10 say, “What does that mean?”
+Men will nine times out of ten say, “What does that mean?”